annaweronica/AJ-resume-webpage/README.md

 Clicking on Contact sub-page will lead him back to the Contact.
 Clicking on logo >Anna Janiak< in menu will lead him back to the main page.

-- On mobile devices the path happens as follows but the menu collapses into a burger.
+2. On mobile devices the path happens as follows but the menu collapses into a burger.
 Once cklicking on the burger it will lead the recruiter to the items of the menu and the order happens as the steps above.
 There is one more menu sub-page to be back to the main page on mobile devices: *Home* re-directing you to the main page.
 You can still be back to the main page clicking on logo.

+**TESTING THE FEATURES**